 “Eleanor, member of the Academy’s Assistant Instructor Team, has regularly volunteered in one other class per week, assisting students younger than her in coping with school and exam-related challenges through Zoom, all while not allowing her own grades to slip.
 Ellie is currently preparing for a Second-Degree Gold Tag Grading, which will take place online at the start of April.”

-The ceremony included speakers Major Tattershall and Major Vandaele-Kennedy of the Rifles, Mayor PJ Murphy and Councillor David Morton, H&F representative for the Armed Forces Community, who presented the four young winners with their awards in each respective category.
+The ceremony included speakers Major Tattershall and Major Vandaele-Kennedy of the Rifles and Mayor PJ Murphy, who presented the four young winners with their awards in each respective category.

 In his speech, Mayor PJ Murphy said: "We've teamed up with the Rifles to celebrate all those young people in our community that just get on and do things and are overlooked by other awards.
 We want to shout out their selfless achievements and say ‘Thank You’.”